ebuchman/blog/content/posts/bitcoin.md

 Nevertheless, Proof-of-Work appears to be the best known manner to solve the problem of [Sybil Attacks](sybil-attack) in open, permissionless, global systems.
 This makes it the best known mechanism to "fairly" distribute coins in a monetary system without strong identity.

+For years now, the Bitcoin mining network has been the world's largest supercomputer, more powerful than all the other supercomputers combined, though it is computing only a single rather simple function with seemingly little practical value.
+So what do we even get for all this seemingly wasted electricity?
+What does Proof-of-Work mining really provide?
+We've already alluded to a kind of *trust* that this process produces, a guarantee sometimes referred to as *thermodynamic immutability*.
+It means that the integrity of the historical record produced by the Bitcoin blockchain (i.e. it's immutability), is guaranteed by the thermodynamics of the universe, rather than the whims of our social politics.

+It is often said that history is written by the victors, where victory is defined in terms of war and conquest.
+In this light the phrase reflects a sort of defeatist resignation to the perils of political plunder.
+But Bitcoin redefines that victory which writes history, not as discriminatory political might, but as a verifiable, thermodynamic process, at once accessible to all.
+It casts the same phrase in a more hopeful light, where history is written not by way of destructive political wars, but by way of a voluntary, collective, economic game.

+As the Bitcoin blockchain marches on, the *cost* of re-writing Bitcoin's history increases in proportion to the amount of computing power already spent.
+For this reason we talk about Proof-of-Work mining as providing a kind of security.
+Some call this kind of security "cryptoeconomic", in reference to the mix of cryptographic and economic guarantees it provides.

+This is not to say social consensus and politics are not involved in Bitcoin or that Bitcoin is just math and physics.
+Bitcoin is an evidently political-economic institution with many sources of trust.
+But the pumping heart of the Bitcoin network, it's Proof-of-Work backbone, is a thermodynamic process that provides a kind of guarantee about history ("thermodynamic immutability"), and a kind of fairness in distribution (a sort of "universal basic job")  that we *do not otherwise know how to produce*.
+What we get from mining is the most advanced and robust source of trust for international agreement that we've ever had.
+And it *only* costs as much as the economy of Switzerland!
+This may prove to be especially important in the coming years amidst what appears to be increasingly turbulent geopolitical relations.
+International sources of agreement are in short supply.

+I [like to argue][bitcoin-turns-10] that saying Bitcoin is wasteful is a bit like saying the Sun is wasteful.
+Look at how much energy the Sun wastes, and for what?!
+Of course, the sun provides a certain kind of guarantee to biological activity on Earth, a robust foundation for the development of all the world's ecosystems.
+I suggest to you that Bitcoin, and the guarantees it provides, might play the same kind of role in our evolving digital ecosystem that the Sun plays for life on our planet.

+## Mind the Miners

 Bitcoin mining gravitates to the cheapest sources of electricity, but the particulars are nuanced.
 On the one hand,